No, I don't mean Bobby Orr. Last I heard, he's fine.

 With Gordie's death, there are now 5 surviving players from the 1950 Stanley Cup Champion Detroit Red Wings, 66 years later: Ted Lindsay, Red Kelly, Marty Pavelich, Doug McKay, and Pete Babando, whose overtime goal in Game 7 beat the New York Rangers.
 (Pavelich appears not to be related to 1980 U.S. Olympic hockey hero Mark Pavelich.)

-From the 1954 Champion Wings, 10 players are still alive: Lindsay, Kelly, Pavelich, Delvecchio, Stasiuk, Woit, Bill Dineen, Gilles Dube, Jim Hay and Dave Gatherum.
+From the 1954 Champion Wings, 10 players are still alive: Lindsay, Kelly, Pavelich, Delvecchio, Stasiuk, Woit, Bill Dineen, Gilles Dubé, Jim Hay and Dave Gatherum.
+(UPDATE: Dineen died 3 days after Woit did.
+Dubé died on September 29, 2016, so they're down to 7.)

-From the 1955 Champion Wings, 9 players are still alive: All of the surviving '54 Wings except Gatherum, who was Sawchuk's backup in goal and never played in the NHL again after '54.
+From the 1955 Champion Wings, 11 players are still alive: Marcel Bonin, Larry Hillman, and all of the surviving '54 Wings except Gatherum, who was Sawchuk's backup in goal and never played in the NHL again after '54.
+(They're down to 8.)